 Taking someone’s temperature while social distancing isn’t easy—until now.
 If you’re a small business owner, healthcare worker or a concerned parent, you’ll feel better having a good thermometer on hand.
 And we found one that’s great for this day and age—it’s contactless.
 The iHealth No-Touch Forehead Thermometer is accurate, fast and on sale.

-Amazon’s bestselling infrared forehead thermometer quickly gets the job done and it’s just $47, or $13 off with the on-page coupon.
+Amazon’s bestselling infrared forehead thermometer quickly gets the job done and it’s just $35, down from $60.

 Simply point the iHealth No-Touch Forehead Thermometer to get a quick body temperature.
 The temperature will show in seconds on the easy-to-read, large LED digital display.
 It’s foolproof—and nurse-approved.